-On the other hand, Business Edition 6000 does provide redundancy for call processing and registration services by clustering additional Cisco Unified CM nodes.
-A second Business Edition 6000 server (UCS C200 or C220 Rack-Mount Server or MCS server) can be deployed to provide high availability for call processing as well as other applications and services.
+Cisco Business Edition 6000 provides redundancy for call processing and registration services by clustering additional Cisco Unified CM node(s).
+Additional Business Edition 6000 server(s) (UCS C200 or C220 Rack-Mount Server or MCS server) can be deployed to provide high availability for call processing as well as other applications and services.

 More than two UCS C200 or C220 Rack-Mount Servers may be clustered for a Business Edition 6000 deployment to provide additional redundancy and/or geographic distribution as with a clustering over the WAN deployment.
-However, the total number of users across the cluster may not exceed 1,000 and the total number of configured devices across the cluster may not exceed 1,200.
-A deployment of UCS C200 or C220 Rack-Mount Servers in a cluster exceeding 1,000 users and 1,200 configured devices is considered a regular Unified CM cluster, and as such the deployment must follow high availability design guidance for regular Unified CM.
-(See Unified CM High Availability, page 8-16.)
+However, the total number of users across the cluster may not exceed 1,000, and the total number of configured devices across the cluster may not exceed 1,200 with a medium-density server or 2,500 with a high-density server.
+A deployment of UCS C200 or C220 Rack-Mount Servers in a cluster exceeding these limits is considered to be a regular Unified CM cluster, and as such the deployment must follow high availability design guidance for regular Unified CM.
+(See Unified CM High Availability, page 9-18.)